-d) Canada in concurrence of Denmark (Greenland) requested the Council to: describe the spawning times and locations as well as nursery areas for Greenland halibut in Subareas 0+1 and the relationships with the Greenland halibut resources in the southern areas. (see Agenda I, Annex 2, item 4a in Part D, this volume).
+d) Canada in concurrence of Denmark (Greenland) requested the Council to: describe the spawning times and locations as well as nursery areas for Greenland halibut in SA 0+1 and the relationships with the Greenland halibut resources in the southern areas. (see Agenda, Annex 2, Item 4a)

 Greenland halibut is widely distributed in the Northwest Atlantic from 78°N in the north to the Gulf of Maine in the south, and is considered to constitute a single spawning complex.
 The main spawning area is believed to be located at great depth (up to 2 000 m) in the central part of the Davis Strait, although spawning has also been observed along the Canadian continental slope and in the Flemish Pass.
 Based on observations of pelagic eggs and larvae, and on maturity development during the year, the spawning time in the Davis Strait has been inferred as winter and early spring.
 Studies suggest that the eggs and larvae drift with currents along the West Greenland and Canadian coasts, and post-larvae settle on the slopes of the banks off Greenland and Canada.
 Greenland halibut then gradually move towards deeper water and the presumed spawning area as they grow, reaching the spawning area as mature fish.
-The main nursery area in Subarea 1 is on the northern part of the 'Store Hellefiske Banke' (the northern part of Div.
+The main nursery area in SA 1 is on the northern part of the 'Store Hellefiske Banke' (the northern part of Div.
 1B) and the southern part of 'Disko Banke' (the southern part of Div.
 1A).
 Although small Greenland halibut have been observed throughout its range of distribution, no other major nursery areas have been identified.

-e) Canada with concurrence from Denmark (Greenland) requested the Council to: quantify the by-catch of Greenland halibut (by size and age) from the shrimp fishery in the nursery areas of Davis Strait and describe the potential loss in both yield and contribution to the spawning stock.
-The Scientific Council was also asked to: comment on the measures that could be taken to eliminate or reduce substantially these by-catches (see Agenda I, Annex 2, item 4b in Part D, this volume).
+Canada with concurrence from Denmark (Greenland) requested the Council to: asked to quantify the by-catch of Greenland halibut (by size and age) from the shrimp fishery in the nursery areas of Davis Strait and describe the potential loss in both yield and contribution to the spawning stock.
+The Scientific Council is also asked to comment on the measures that could be taken to eliminate or reduce substantially these by-catches (see Agenda, Annex 2, Item 4b).